-As many counties continue to struggle to meet the ozone standard of 75 ppm set in 2008, NACo previously called on the Obama Administration and on Congress to delay implementation of the new 70 ppm rule until counties are given sufficient time to meet the previous standard.
+As many counties continue to struggle to meet the ozone standard of 75 ppm set in 2008, NACo previously called on the Obama Administration and on Congress to delay implementation of the new 70 ppm rule until counties are given sufficient time to meet the previous standard and assess whether the 2008 standard is working.
 NACo will continue to work with Congress and the Trump Administration to craft clear, concise and workable rules that take into account the role of counties as key regulatory partners with the federal government.

 For further information, contact: Julie Ufner at 202.942.4269 or firstname.lastname@example.org